VibeCoder01/takeaway/README.md

 ## Project Layout
 - `index.html` — UI, styling, and client-side logic
+- `menu.json` — menu data and title used by the UI
 - `server.py` — aiohttp server and websocket room/state handling

 ## Selections are Highlighted